 - Do these three things first!

-- · Technology policies in brief
+- Technology policies in brief

-- UNI vs. LawNet accounts
+- Activate your UNI

-- LionMail and Law School email accounts
+- LionMail email accounts

-- · Remote storage and file backup
+- Remote storage and file backup

-- Configuring your laptop and devices for Law School wireless and Ethernet

-- All about printing and scanning
+- · All about printing and scanning

-- Resources and discounts available to students
+- · Resources and discounts available to students

 - Getting help with technology

 - Ready for the CBT?

 What's this star icon?
 If you see a web address next to this icon, we suggest that you bookmark it for future reference.